TheStarryByte/BeginnerPythonProjects/README.md

 Welcome to **12 Python Beginner Projects** – a fun and practical collection of beginner-friendly Python projects designed to help me improve my coding skills through hands on practice.

-Whether you're just starting your Python journey or looking for simple projects to get more comfortable with coding, this repo has something for you!

 ---

 ## 🚀 What's Inside?